 We will work with the school your son or daughter is attending to ensure the transition to adult services is seamless and easy.
-We offer a customer learning programme which covers a wide range of learning opportunities including skills for work, horticulture, independence, customer service and community safety.
+We offer a Gateway Assured Learning Programme which covers a wide range of learning opportunities including skills for work, horticulture, independence, customer service, brewing, baking and community safety.
 We learn through doing and so all of the programme is activity based.
 Our skilled teams of colleagues also offer a full range of support for complex care needs, and we have recently invested in new equipment and a range of technical kit to support communication, learning, interaction, and fun.